JorgePe/BOOSTreveng/Motors.md

          \- duty cycle w/ direction?
 0x64=100% 0x9B=100% reverse
 ```

+- Byte 7/8 - at least 8 is a timing
+- Byte 9   - duty cycle motor A (including direction)
+- Byte 10  - duty cycle motor B (including direction)
-Byte 9, 10, 11 - they all look like duty cycles?
-For the different ports?
+- Byte 11  - also looks like a duty cycle, but for what?
+Thoug 0xB4
+             looks like 180 degrees?

 The ones starting with '80' seem to turn Vernie a lot.
 The other two make it
 go backwards.

 Byte 11: 0xB4 = decimal 180.
-Maybe degrees?
+Maybe degrees? some angle?

 #### Duty Cycle